Find your perfect value college

-The high cost of tuition is one of the primary barriers to many students considering a college degree, especially when it comes to out of state tuition.
+The high cost of tuition is one of the primary barriers to many students considering a college degree, especially when it comes to out-of-state tuition.
 But many times it happens that going out of state for a degree is not a luxury, but a necessity.
 Perhaps the only universities that offer a degree in a specialty you want are out of state (for instance, if you have your heart set on marine biology, but you live in Kansas, you’re probably going to have to go out of state).
 Maybe getting out on your own, in a new state, is the change you need to be the best you.

 Fortunately, the US has some of the cheapest colleges in the world – our public universities, especially regional public institutions, offer students in their state affordable, accessible education opportunities as an explicit mission.
-Unfortunately, most of them charge higher rates for out of state tuition.
-So how do you find colleges that waive out of state tuition, or get in state tuition for out of state students?
-You can move somewhere, establish residency, and hope that a college accepts you once you meet residency requirements, or you can look for the cheapest out of state tuition universities.
+Unfortunately, most of them charge higher rates for out-of-state tuition.
+So how do you find colleges that waive out-of-state tuition, or get in-state tuition for out-of-state students?
+You can move somewhere, establish residency, and hope that a college accepts you once you meet residency requirements, or you can look for the cheapest out-of-state tuition universities.

-Methodology: Ranking the Cheapest Out of State Tuition Universities
+Methodology for Ranking the Cheapest Out of State Tuition Universities

-Ranking the cheapest out of state tuition universities is easy – all we needed to do was research out of state tuition costs (using IPEDS data), and rank them from lowest to highest.
-But that’s not all it takes to understand what institutions are the best for out of state students; you need to understand what makes them tick.
+Ranking the cheapest out-of-state tuition universities is easy – all we needed to do was research out-of-state tuition costs (using IPEDS data), and rank them from lowest to highest.
+But that’s not all it takes to understand what institutions are the best for out-of-state students; you need to understand what makes them tick.

-All of the colleges and universities in the cheapest out of state tuition ranking are public (because private universities rarely charge nonresident tuition to begin with), and most of them are regional state universities – dedicated to affordability and student service.
+All of the colleges and universities in the cheapest out-of-state tuition ranking are public (because private universities rarely charge nonresident tuition to begin with).
+And most of them are regional state universities dedicated to affordability and student service.
 Even though their primary mission is to the people of their state and region, the nice thing about regional public universities is that they have nothing to prove: they provide excellent education, at reasonable prices, for anybody with the motivation to get their degree.
 HBCUs, because of their inclusive mission, are also great choices for affordability.

-Whether you’re a first-generation college student coming straight out of high school, a community-college transfer student ready to expand your horizons, or a new veteran returning to civilian life, the cheapest out of state tuition universities are there for you.
+Whether you’re a first-generation college student coming straight out of high school, a community-college transfer student ready to expand your horizons, or a new veteran returning to civilian life, the cheapest out-of-state tuition universities are there for you.

 Florida Polytechnic University